CJS4510EN - Victimology

 Course description

-This course will explore the victim's rights movement, how victims are treated by the criminal justice and social services field, explanations for victimization, repeat victimization, and different successful approaches to working with crime victims.
+This course explores the victim's rights movement, how victims are treated by the criminal justice and social services field, explanations for victimization, repeat victimization, and different successful approaches to working with crime victims.

 How this course benefits students